subtlepseudonym/subtlepseudonym.github.io/content/articles/power-monitoring-s31/index.md

 ---

-I run both a server and a small cluster of raspberry pis at home, in addition to some networking equipment.
-This (probably) represents a significant amount of my power usage.
-The problem is, I know these things tend to be power-hungry, but I don't know _exactly how much_ power they're really drawing.
+At home, I run a server rack and a hefty desktop computer, not to mention [a kegerator](https://subtlepseudonym/series/seltzer).
+This likely represents a significant amount of my power usage.
+The problem is, that's a guess; I don't actually know how much power they're drawing.
 To remedy this, I spent some time working with IoT plugs, prometheus, and grafana to set up real-time power monitoring.

 {{< image src="windmills.jpg" alt="header image" >}}
 Taken by [Laura Penwell](https://www.pexels.com/@laura-penwell-309923/)